eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/20_dune_guide.md

 In both cases, the result is similar to the JSON output above.

-> ℹ️ Node Bootstrapping ℹ️
+> ℹ️ Node Bootstrapping
-Bootstrapping nodes becomes necessary when either the system contracts must be deployed, or some functionality must be enabled by activating protocol features.
+Bootstrapping a node becomes necessary when either the system contracts must be deployed, or some functionality must be activated by a protocol feature.
 For simplicitly, node bootstrapping will be showcased in another guide when required.

 ### Create Test Accounts